NSO-developer/sr-migrate/README.md

 # Migrating to Segment Routing using NSO
 This demo shows how NSO can be used to safely automate the process of migrating an IGP domain from LDP to SR. To do this, NSO will run a series of operational tests on the routers in the IGP domain to confirm connectivity at each stage of the migration process.

 **The demo only supports IOS XR devices running ISIS.**

+**The demo only supports migration of all devices in the IGP domain.**

 ## The migration process
-Segment Routing and LDP can coexist together and by default LDP is preferred over SR. Therefore NSO can provision the initial SR configuration without breaking the existing LDP connectivity.
+Segment Routing and LDP can coexist together and when a given destination can be reached by both SR and LDP transport paths, the LDP transport path is preferred by default.
+Therefore NSO can provision the initial SR configuration without breaking the existing LDP connectivity.

 ### Step 1: Enable segment routing
 Initially, NSO will configure each router in the IGP domain to enable segment